Devon7925/slang-native-playground/README.md

 ### Draw features

 * `playground::DRAW` on a vertex shader allows creating a fixed size draw that will run every frame
-* `playground::REBIND_FOR_DRAW` on a texture allows specifying a texture that will mirror another texture so it becomes accessible in a graphics context
+* `playground::REBIND_FOR_DRAW` on a texture or buffer allows specifying a resource that will mirror another resource so it becomes accessible in a graphics context.
+Generally neccesary to make writable resources available.
 * `playground::SAMPLER` allows a sampler to be used

 ### `playground::CALL_INDIRECT`